 Gambian scammers are young men who prey on individuals they meet on the Internet, to trick them into handing over vast quantities of money.
 Scammers are known as ‘cafe boys’ (due to conducting their work in Internet cafes), ‘fraud boys’ or ‘game boys’, and the victims are referred to as ‘clients’ or ‘targets’.
 The most successful scammers work though the night targeting the USA and Canada, which prove to be the most fruitful, where the big money can be made.

 Networks of scammers in The Gambia are using sophisticated and intelligent methods to collect and share the information of potential targets, lure them in, and make requests for increasingly large sums of money.
 The most successful scammers are those who are just beyond the age of childhood, so as to still appear ‘young’ to their targets, and the majority are young men between the ages of 16 and 21.
 Even those who are just 18 or 19 can have several years’ experience in contacting strangers online, and despite their young age may already know all the most successful tricks.
 Instagram is the preferred social media platform, but you may also be contacted on other sites such as Twitter or Facebook.
-Many scammers will have many false accounts using different names, and some may even use the same photographs.
+Scammers will have many false accounts using different names, and some may even use the same photographs.
+They will spend up to 6 hours a day online.

 Scammers have a tendency to work in groups – if one is successful, they will pass on the details of the person they have received money from to other scammers.
 They will work their way through your friends list several at a time, with the victim’s account eventually becoming a hub for organised crime.
 You may find it difficult to believe that you are being scammed, and this is understandable – the stories are often elaborate and designed to evoke sympathy, but this is all part of the ‘job’ of the scammer.